THLfi/read.gt3x/README.md

 three directions: X (right-left), Y (forward-backward), Z (up-down).
 The measurement unit is the gravitational unit, \(g = 9.81 m / s^2\)

-Data from the wearable Actigraph devices is usually extracted and analyzed via a software called *ActiLife*.
-When data is extracted from the wearable Actigraph device, it is saved as a .gt3x file.
+Data from the wearable ActiGraph devices is usually extracted and analyzed via a software called *ActiLife*.
+When data is extracted from the wearable ActiGraph device, it is saved as a .gt3x file.
 A gt3x file is a zip archive with two files: - info.txt
 \- log.bin